Peter Barlow (Coronation Street): 1965–1986

-Peter and his twin sister Susan were born to Ken (William Roache) and Valerie Barlow (Anne Reid).
-Ken and Val planned to emigrate to Jamaica with the twins as Ken had been offered a teaching post there.
-While Val was getting ready for a leaving party in the Rovers Return Inn for them, she was electrocuted and killed by a faulty hairdryer.
-Ken then sent the twins to Glasgow to live with Val's parents; he saw them only sporadically as they grew up.
+Peter and his twin sister Susan are born to Ken (William Roache) and Valerie Barlow (Anne Reid).
+Ken and Val plan to emigrate to Jamaica with the twins as Ken has been offered a teaching post there.
+While Val is getting ready for a leaving party in the Rovers Return Inn for them, she is electrocuted and killed by a faulty hairdryer.
+Ken then sends the twins to Glasgow to live with Val's parents; he sees them only sporadically as they grow up.

-Peter did not attend Ken's wedding to Deirdre Langton (Anne Kirkbride) in 1981 as he had joined the navy after leaving school, but he visited when Susan (Wendy Jane Walker) married Mike Baldwin (Johnny Briggs).
-As Ken refused to go to the wedding due to the feud he and Mike had, Peter made an emotional appeal, saying that he and Susan had barely seen their father and that he always assumed Ken would step up if his children needed him and he was able to help.
+Peter does not attend Ken's wedding to Deirdre Langton (Anne Kirkbride) in 1981 as he joined the navy after leaving school, but he visits when Susan (Wendy Jane Walker) marries Mike Baldwin (Johnny Briggs).
+As Ken refuses to go to the wedding due to the feud he and Mike have, Peter makes an emotional appeal, saying that he and Susan had barely seen their father and that he always assumed Ken would step up if his children needed him and he was able to help.
 Ken reconsiders and attends the wedding.

 2000–2003

-Peter returned in December 2000 after leaving the Navy and the collapse of his marriage to Jessica Midgeley, who left him for another man.
-He accidentally let it be known that Susan had a teenage son, Adam Barlow (Iain De Caestecker), fathered by Mike.
-Deirdre told Dev Alahan (Jimmi Harkishin), who then told Mike.
-Susan (now played by Joanna Foster), who had been visiting at the time, attempted to flee when Mike threatened legal action and she was killed in a car crash.
-Peter was devastated, blaming himself and Deirdre for Susan's death.
-He started dating barmaid, Shelley Unwin (Sally Lindsay), but when Peter's old Navy friend, Ciaran McCarthy (Keith Duffy), visited, he made a pass at Shelley, causing a temporary rift between the couple.
-Peter later met florist, Lucy Richards (Katy Carmichael), while buying flowers for Shelley.
-He was attracted to her and a brief affair occurred but Peter chose to marry Shelley.
+Peter returns in December 2000 after leaving the Navy and the collapse of his marriage to Jessica Midgeley, who leaves him for another man.
+He accidentally lets it be known that Susan has a teenage son, Adam Barlow (Iain De Caestecker), fathered by Mike.
+Deirdre tells Dev Alahan (Jimmi Harkishin), who then tells Mike.
+Susan (now played by Joanna Foster), who is visiting at the time, attempts to flee when Mike threatens legal action and she is killed in a car crash.
+Peter is devastated, blaming himself and Deirdre for Susan's death.
+He starts dating barmaid, Shelley Unwin (Sally Lindsay), but when Peter's old Navy friend, Ciaran McCarthy (Keith Duffy), visits, he makes a pass at Shelley, causing a temporary rift between the couple.
+Peter later meets florist, Lucy Richards (Katy Carmichael), while buying flowers for Shelley.
+He is attracted to her and a brief affair occurs but Peter chooses to marry Shelley.

-Lucy, unknown to Peter, hired his stepsister, Tracy Barlow (Kate Ford), to work for her, covering her maternity leave.
-Tracy informed Peter that her employer was pregnant and Peter realised that he was the child's father.
-He offered to marry Lucy while still engaged to Shelley, promising her that his other relationship was over.
-Lucy gave birth to a son, Simon (Oscar and Jake Hartley).
-When she discovered that Peter was still seeing Shelley, she threw him out and banned him from seeing Simon.
-Peter was torn between his son and Shelley, but eventually married her, thus committing bigamy.
-When both women discover Peter's secret, Shelley threw him out and the two women temporarily took over his betting shop.
-Lucy told Peter that she and Simon would emigrate to Australia alone, threatening to expose his crime if he contested her decision.
-Peter resigned himself to the situation and moved back to Portsmouth.
+Lucy, unknown to Peter, hires his stepsister, Tracy Preston (Kate Ford), to work for her, covering her maternity leave.
+Tracy informs Peter that her employer is pregnant and Peter realises that he was the child's father.
+He offers to marry Lucy while still engaged to Shelley, promising her that his other relationship is over.
+Lucy gives birth to a son, Simon (Oscar and Jake Hartley).
+When she discovers that Peter is still seeing Shelley, she throws him out and bans him from seeing Simon.
+Peter is torn between his son and Shelley, but eventually marries her, thus committing bigamy.
+When both women discover Peter's secret, Shelley throws him out and the two women temporarily take over his betting shop.
+Lucy tells Peter that she and Simon will emigrate to Australia alone, threatening to expose his crime if he contests her decision.
+Peter resigns himself to the situation and moves back to Portsmouth.